differentpla-net/differentpla-net.github.io/_posts/2004/2004-03-31-ctreectrl-trackpopupmenu-and-ccmdtarget.md

         }
 ```

 Now, what if we wanted to create a slightly more MFC-oriented solution, and make it a little more object-oriented?
-It's a little bit of a smell to have the dialog handling commands (even in this way) for some other object (namely the item in the tree control.
+It's a little bit of a smell to have the dialog handling commands (even in this way) for some other object (namely the item in the tree control).

 ## Using CCmdTarget and OnCmdMsg